Michael, Prince of Montenegro: Early life

 Michael was born in Podgorica in 1908, the son of Prince Mirko of Montenegro.
 In 1916, the defence of Montenegro against the invasion by Austria-Hungary during the First World War collapsed and he, along with the rest of the royal family, fled to Italy.
 There, he briefly attended a boarding school in Naples before joining his mother, who had taken up residence in Eastbourne in the United Kingdom where he completed his primary education.

 Accession

+In 1918, a pro-Serb assembly deposed his grandfather and merged Montenegro into Serbia.
+Shortly after that, the enlarged Serbia led the formation of the Kingdom of the Serbs, Croats and Slovenes (Yugoslavia).

-After his grandfather Nikola died in 1921, the defunct throne was inherited by Danilo, Crown Prince of Montenegro.
+After Nikola died in 1921, the defunct throne was inherited by Danilo, Crown Prince of Montenegro.
 However, Danilo unexpectedly abdicated a few days later and his nephew the young Michael (who succeeded him as pretender) "reigned" as King Mihailo I under the guidance of a regent.
 On 14 September 1929 the Regency of General Anto Gvozdenović ended and Mihailo renounced his dynasty's claim to the throne of Montenegro and declared allegiance to the Kingdom of Yugoslavia.
 In gratitude, the King of Yugoslavia, Alexander I rewarded Prince Mihailo with a pension from the Civil List.